facebook/react-native-website/docs/react-native-gradle-plugin.md

 ### `codegenDir`

 This is the folder where the `react-native-codegen` package lives.
 Default is `../node_modules/react-native-codegen`.
-If you're in a monorepo or using a different package manager, you can use adjust `codegenDir` to your setup.
+If you're in a monorepo or using a different package manager, you can adjust `codegenDir` to your setup.

 You can customize it as follows: